 What is Penetration Testing?

-There are many different ways to conduct a penetration test, but all tests should follow a similar process:
+There are many different methods that can be used to conduct a penetration test, but most tests follow a similar process:

 - Reconnaissance: The first step is to gather information about the target system.
-This can be done through public sources such as the internet, social media or company website, or through more covert means such as port scanning or footprinting.
+This can be done using tools like Nmap and Google.

-- Scanning: Once the target system has been identified, it will need to be scanned for vulnerabilities.
-This can be done using automated tools or manual methods.
+- Scanning: Once the target system has been identified, it can be scanned for open ports and vulnerable services.

 - Exploitation: The next step is to exploit any vulnerabilities that have been found.
 This can be done using tools like Metasploit and Burp Suite.

 - post-Exploitation: Once access has been gained to the system, the penetration tester will attempt to enumerate sensitive information and escalate their privileges.

 - Reporting: The final step is to report the findings of the penetration test to the client.